Deputyships Solicitors - Making a Deputyship Application

-Our experienced Court of Protection solicitors specialises in all matters relating to deputyships.
+Our experienced Court of Protection solicitors specialise in all matters relating to deputyships.
 We can help you if you want to become a Deputy, if you need help managing your duties, or if you (or another Deputy) want to give up their responsibilities.

 You can even ask the court to appoint us as professional Deputies.

 What is a Deputy?

 A Deputy is someone who is appointed by the Court of Protection (CoP) to act or make decisions on behalf of someone who lacks the capacity to do so themselves.

 Anyone aged 18 or over can apply to be a Deputy.
 However, it’s normally a family member or close friend of the person affected.

 There are two types of Court of Protection deputyship:

 - A property and affairs Deputy makes decisions about financial affairs, including the sale and purchase of property

 - A health and welfare Deputy makes decisions about a person’s care and living arrangements, including what medical treatment should be given

 If you’re applying to become a Deputy, the type of CoP deputyship will depend upon your situation and the circumstances of the vulnerable person.

 Our deputyship solicitors can advise you on the steps involved in managing and making decisions for someone else.
 We can also help you make your deputyship application.